 The ability to undertake CBI reform is greater the higher the level of social trust.
 This is because trust helps remove obstacles to reforms coming about, among other things in the following ways.
 First, trust makes it easier to dissemble expert information about the long-term benefits of reforms: people will be more willing to accept such information, from policymakers and the media, if the senders are perceived to be trustworthy (Boix and Posner, 1998).
-Second, interest groups can block reform if they think that they can gain by opposing it, but high trust reduces suspicion and enhances cooperation among groups, making the blocking of reforms less probable.
-Third, compensation schemes are more credible in a setting with high trust, which makes it easier for those in society who think they will lose out on reforms to accept them, given compensation promises.
-Trust is also related to pro-social preferences (Fehr, 2009), and therefore even people who think they will lose from reforms can be expected to be more willing to accept them even without compensation schemes, if they believe that the reforms will result in good social consequences.
-This can make politicians in high-trust contexts bold in proposing reforms, as they consider the risk of electoral punishment relatively small.
-Fourth, initiators of CBI reforms in a country with high trust will not expect their political opponents to exploit a reform process for short-term gain to any great extent; and they will also expect bureaucrats, not least in the central bank, to behave well and follow their intentions with the reform, once it is in place.3 All of these factors indicate that trust increases the ability to undertake reform, and the higher the ability to undertake reform, the sooner it comes about, all else equal.
+In the context of CBI this will enable those who plan to make the central bank more independent to more effectively explain the logic of the time-inconsistency problem and how a politically governed monetary authority tends to generate higher inflation.
+Second, interest groups can block reform if they think that they can gain by opposing it, but high trust reduces suspicion and enhances cooperation among groups, making the blocking of reforms less probable.3 One can, for example, imagine that groups who benefit from high inflation, such homeowners with big loans, will try to stop reforms that reduce inflation - and especially if